keithhetrick/Pixel-Space/README.md

 # PixelSpace-FullStack-App

 This is a full stack application that uses the Dall-E API to generate images from text prompts.
 The application is built using React, Node, Express, and MongoDB.
 Images are stored in Cloudinary (a cloud-based image and video management service), and the generated image-urls are stored in a MongoDB database, for easy access & sharability.
+Swipeabity is implemented on the Image page using the React-Swipeable package, and the app is deployed on AWS EC2.

 [Pixel Space](https://18.189.184.157/)